maremun/nlabot/README.md

 # NLAbot
-Welcome to **NLAbot**, Telegram bot for uploading and checking coding parts of homework via Telegram.
-NLAbot is used at Numerical Linear Algebra class.
+Welcome to **NLAbot**, Telegram bot for uploading and checking coding parts of homework via Telegram. **NLAbot** is used at Numerical Linear Algebra class, hence the name.
 Check out our [Github repo](https://github.com/oseledets/nla2017).
 NLA Instructors team is from [Scientific Computing group](http://oseledets.github.io/).

 ## Architecture Design
-NLAbot consists of three functional parts: Bot, TA and Jail.
+**NLAbot** consists of three functional parts: Bot, TA and Jail.
 Bot interacts with a student, registers and uploads submissions.
 TA brings up a container with the checking process (Jail).
 Once Jail processing is over, TA grades the work and sends a notification.
 Jail acts as an isolated checker, running